sim1984/phpfbexample/readme.md

-# Examlpe of Web Applications with PHP and Firebird
+# Example of Web Applications with PHP and Firebird